stove-labs/mina-e2e-token-farm/README.md

 Regardless of any user action, the total rewards since the last rollup are calculated and algorithm specific variables are updated (`accumulatedRewardsPerShare`).
 In the case of a _deposit_ action, the zkApp creates the `delegatorRecord`.
 If a deposit already exists, it claims for the user before it updates the staked balance.
 For _claim_, the application logic calculates the rewards for the specific user.
-For _withdraw_, the application logic first claims, then sets staked balance to 0 in `delegatorRecord`.
+For _withdraw_, the application logic first claims the user's final reward, then sets staked balance to 0 in `delegatorRecord` and reduces totalStakedBalance by user's stake.

 The **default flow for an admin** to interact with the zkApp: